Outreach and Education

 - enhance/increase knowledge and information about available resources to address the needs

-- offer workshops, forums and events throughout the County to support networking in each community
+- offer workshops, forums and events to support networking in each community

 - create opportunities to develop partnerships between faith-based organizations and local mental health and substance use providers and community recovery support groups